Tahnai Annis

-Tahnai Lauren Rivera Annis (born June 20, 1989) is a footballer who plays as an attacking midfielder for Besta deild kvenna club Þór/KA.
-Born in the United States, she represents the Philippines women's national team, where she serves as captain.
+Tahnai Lauren Rivera Annis (born June 20, 1989) is a retired professional footballer who played as an attacking midfielder for Úrvalsdeild kvenna club Þór/KA from 2012 to 2014 and in 2023.
+Born in the United States, she also captained the Philippines women's national team.

+Early life and education

+Tahnai Annis was born on June 20, 1989 in Ohio in the United States.
+She was born to Rusty and Myla Annis.
+Rusty is a South Bend, Indiana native while Myla is a Filipino woman who hails from Quezon City.
+From 1993 to 1996, the Annis family lived in Columbus, Ohio where the Annis patriarch worked as a physical therapist at Southern Indiana Orthopedics (SIO).
+The family moved to Zanesville after the Columbus Regional Hospital bought SIO.

+She attended the Tri-Valley High School for three years before moving to Pickerington High School North in her fourth year.
+She graduated from the University of Florida in 2012 with a bachelor's degree in sports management with a minor in business administration.
+She entered Averett University to pursue a master's degree in business administration which has a focus in marketing.

 College career

 Annis played for the women's soccer team of the University of Florida at NCAA Division I from 2008 to 2011.
 She scored a total of 38 goals and made 16 assists in 96 matches for the Gators.
 In 2008, Annis became part of the SEC All-Freshman Team and SoccerBuzz.com Freshman All-America squad and in 2010 was also an All-American and member of the Southeastern Conference's All-Second Team.

 Club career

+After college, Annis was drafted to the Western New York Flash for the Women's Premier Soccer League Elite but the league folded.

-After college, Annis played professionally for Þór/KA of the Úrvalsdeild kvenna, the top flight women's league in Iceland, from 2012 to 2014 starting in 62 matches and scoring 19 goals for the club.
+She played professionally for Þór/KA of the Úrvalsdeild kvenna, the top flight women's league in Iceland, from 2012 to 2014.
 She helped the club win the league title in 2012 and earned the club's 2013 MVP award.
 She has played at the UEFA Women's Champions League with the Icelandic club.

-Annis would leave the club in 2014 but would return in 2023.
+Annis left the club in 2014.

+She joined the Washington Spirit of the National Women's Soccer League during the pre-season but later took an assistant coaching job with Averett University.

+Annis returned to Þór/KA in January 2023.
+She signed a one-year contract with the team.
+For most of 2024, she would reflect if she was still able to play competitive football.
+She announced her retirement from professional football by the end of the year citing her age.